How Are They Treated?

-Over-the-counter (OTC) painkiller medications are often the first treatments recommended for tension headaches.
-Some of these painkillers can also be used to prevent headaches in people with chronic tension headaches.
+Over-the-counter (OTC) painkillers are often the first treatments doctors recommend for tension headaches.
+People with the chronic kind can use some of these drugs to prevent headaches.

-If OTC pain relievers don't help, your doctor may recommend a prescription strength pain reliever or a muscle relaxant.
+If OTC pain relievers don't help, your doctor may recommend a prescription-strength med or a muscle relaxant.

-Keep in mind that medications don't cure headaches and that, over time, pain-relievers and other medications may lose their effectiveness.
-In addition, all medications have side effects.
-If you take medication regularly, including products you buy over-the-counter, discuss the risks and benefits with your doctor.
-Also, remember that pain medications are not a substitute for recognizing and dealing with the stressors that may be causing your headaches.
+Keep in mind that medications don't cure headaches and that, over time, pain-relievers and other drugs may not help as much as they did at first.
+Plus, all medicines have side effects.
+If you take one regularly, including products you buy over-the-counter, discuss the risks and benefits with your doctor.
+You'll still need to find out and deal with the things that are causing your headaches, too.